 Fact: Bad days happen to good people.
 Even when you give up those old habits to be happier, switch up your morning routine, and do that one thing all female leaders do to be successful, sometimes the world has its own way.
 You can either see it as a hurdle or use the mess to your advantage and flip the script.
 It's as Tim Harford writes in his best-selling book Messy: "Life cannot be controlled.
 Life itself is messy."

 So what should you do when life throws you a curveball?
 There's one thing that always helps us gain perspective: TED talks.
-Tuning to the positive stories of others who have overcome adversity and personal struggles not only inspires gratitude but makes us realize how darn lucky we all are.
+Tuning into the positive stories of others who have overcome adversity and personal struggles not only inspires gratitude but makes us realize how darn lucky we all are.
 Not sure where to start?
 These are best TED talks on happiness to watch when you're having a bad day.

 "3 Things I Learned While My Plane Crashed"

 If there's one inherent fear many of us have, it's being in a plane when it goes down.
 Ric Elias was on the Flight 1549 that crash-landed in the Hudson River in New York in January 2009.
 While panic rushed through his veins as he braced for impact on the way down, there was a moment of clarity as he reflected on his life, not knowing whether he would still be alive at the end or not.

 In this inspiring TED Talk, Elias reveals three things he learned that day.
 Lesson one: It all changes in an instant.
 "We have this bucket list, we have these things we want to do in life, and I thought about all the people I wanted to reach out to that I didn't, all the fences I wanted to mend, all the experiences I wanted to have and I never did," he told the crowd.